sethvoid/webtools/README.md

 #### photo ripper
 Takes a page, scrapes it for image links, goes to the links and downloads the images, removes any meta data from the images, and saves them to a location.

+#### Disclaimer
+As always with all my stuff, please don't use it for anything illegal, and don't use it for goverment or corperate spying.